kevschoo/02-Space-Shooter/README.md

 Exercise for MSCH-C220, 2/20/2021

 A 2d space shooter game.
 WASD to move, Left and right mouse to fire weapons.
+There are small and large enemy drones which target you.
+This is a survival game where you see how many waves you can last against the enemy ships.
+A healing crystal spawns every few waves and an asteroid containing one also spawns after a few waves.

 ## Implementation
 Built using Godot 3.2.3